johanmz/MultiFMBerry/README.md

 ------------
 It depends:

-* The Raspberry Pi 4 has a limit of 4 USB sound cards due to limitations in the USB bus.
-See [AUDIO.md](audio/AUDIO.md).
-On the Raspberry Pi 3B, you can use much more USB sound cards with a suitable USB hub, see next bullet.
+* The Raspberry Pi 4 has a limit of 4 USB sound cards due to limitations of the USB chipset.
+See [AUDIO.md](audio/AUDIO.md) for the issue and possible workarounds.
+On the Raspberry Pi 3B, you can use many more USB sound cards with a suitable USB hub, see next bullet.
-* If you use a hub and it does not support Multiple Transaction Translators (MTT), streaming to approx. more then 3 audio streams will result in distortion.
+* If you use a hub that does not support Multiple Transaction Translators (MTT), streaming to approx. more than 3 audio streams will result in severe distortion of the sound.
 See [AUDIO.md](audio/AUDIO.md).
 Use a hub with MTT.
 * The Raspberry Pi OS Linux kernel has a limit of 8 sound cards.
 You can increase this limit by compiling your own kernel.
 See [AUDIO.md](audio/AUDIO.md)
-* For RDS, the Pi needs to send each 21,5ms data to each transmitter over the I²C bus.
-Not only the data needs to be send but also the I²C commands to switch the multiplexer and read the IO expander.
-With many transmitters, this might fully occupy the I²C bus.
-For more capacity, you can increase the speed of the I²C bus from 100Khz to 400Khz (see steps below) or disable RDS for some tranmitters in the .conf file.
+* For RDS, the Pi (``fmberryd``) needs to send each 21,5ms data to each transmitter over the I²C bus.
+Not only the data needs to be sent but also the I²C commands to switch the multiplexer and read the IO expander.
+With many transmitters this will fully occupy the I²C bus, resulting in RDS display issues on the receiver.
+For more capacity, you can increase the speed of the I²C bus from 100Khz to 400Khz (see steps below) or disable RDS for some transmitters in the .conf file.
-* Each audiostream uses about 5% CPU.
-The 3B has 4 cores which should be enough for many streams.
+* Each audiostream uses about 5%-10% CPU.
+The Pi 3B has 4 cores which should be enough for many streams.
 FMBerry itself does not use much CPU either.
 * The software itself has no practical limit for the number of transmitters.
 You need one TCA9548A per 8 transmitters and one MCP23017 per 16 transmitters.
 If you want to use more the 4 TCA9548A or MCP23017 IC's, increase the max in defs.h before compiling the software.

-This software has been tested succesfully with 8 transmitters on a Raspbery Pi 3B with 8 USB sound cards using a BIG7 UUgear USB hub, I plan to test with more transmitters.
+This software has been tested successfully with 8 transmitters on a Raspberry Pi 3B with 8 USB sound cards using a BIG7 UUgear USB hub, I plan to test with more transmitters.
+I've also done some limited but successful tests on a Pi 4B but moved to a Pi 3B when I discovered the USB sound card limit on the 4B described above.

 Installation
 -------------